Lytecyde/PACEalpha/README.md

 # PACEalpha
-phaser game of covert ops dealing with a nonviolent uprising using negotiation techniques, emotology, social relationship networks.
+phaser game of covert ops dealing with a cold war, in roder to start a nonviolent uprising using negotiation techniques, emotology, elicitation and recruitment.

 it is a roguelite game, curious differences from the definition are
 - with a band of characters the player can assume, it is not a single alter ego game.
 - no mass killings, in fact you need to save lives and win their hearts
 -

-The big plan:
+**The big plan:**

 Around 150 pages of sketches have been written so far.

 Much more work lies ahead.